-In 2001, police finally nabbed their man.
-52-year-old truck painter, Gary Ridgway was arrested due to DNA evidence police had acquired from him years earlier.
-Ridgway was previously arrested on prostitution-related charges in 1982 and 2001, even becoming a suspect in the Green River killings in 1983 before “passing” a polygraph test in 1984—which, upon later review by the FBI, they determined he failed.
+In 2001, the police finally nabbed their man.
+52-year-old truck painter, Gary Ridgway was arrested thanks to DNA evidence police had acquired from him years earlier.
+Ridgway was previously arrested on prostitution-related charges in 1982 and 2001, even becoming a suspect in the Green River killings in 1983 before “passing” a polygraph test in 1984.
+Upon a subsequent review by the FBI, it was determined that Ridgway failed this test.

 Read on for an excerpt of The Search for the Green River Killer, and then download the book.

 By Sunday the rain had stopped, and the sun was out.
 The Green River continued to run low.
 Robert Ainsworth loaded his inflatable rubber raft into the back of his pickup truck and headed for the river for an afternoon of relaxed drifting.

 Usually Ainsworth liked to go rafting with his wife Maureen and son Jeff.
 The family had long enjoyed rafting down the Green as a hobby.
 But on this day Maureen wanted to visit her mother, and at the last minute Jeff decided to go to Tacoma.
 So Ainsworth went rafting by himself.

 Ainsworth drove his truck down to the Green River and stopped at a bridge near the West Valley Highway, a road that bisected the valley south of Seattle.
 He put his raft in the water and began slowly floating downstream, keeping his eye on the bottom, which was clearer than usual because of the low water and the sunshine.